qtzx06/clarifai/README.md

 ---

-### Extracted concepts and the video generation panel.
+### Extracted paper analysis and the video generation panel.

 ![A screenshot showing some concepts and the video generation agent panel.](media/landing2.png)